The ‘Everest’ Millet Boot

 One of the difficulties with high altitude boots has always been a trade-off between warmth and volume.
 Yes you want to have a warm boot but you don’t want a boot that is too voluminous.
 Conversely a slim boot will possibly be a bit light on the temperature ratings.
 Equally the boot has got to be up to the job in hand, be rugged and totally bomb proof.
 And lastly it’s got to be easy to put on and take off even in the coldest of conditions where one might be wearing big thick mitts where operations are compromised by lack of dexterity.

-So please step forward the most recent version of the very successful Everest Millet.
-Personally I was never a great fan of the original Everest Millet boot as the gaiter was pretty baggy (great for getting over down covered legs but as they were baggier still there was a lot of potential for snagging crampons with careless footwork) and the boots were pretty floppy compared with the Scarpas and the La Sportivas.
+Personally I was never a great fan of the original Everest Millet boot as the gaiter was pretty baggy (great for getting over down covered legs but as they were baggier still there was a lot of potential for snagging crampons with careless footwork) and the boots were pretty floppy compared with the original Scarpa 8,000ers and La Sportiva Olympus Mons (please see here for the latest Olympus Mons Evo review).
 But the most recent version has a nice slim look to it and this has been accomplished by using some pretty high tech materials and innovations.

 The old style boots had a double zipper up the front of the integral gaiter which meant that there were two things that could go wrong.
 Equally the Scarpa 8,000er has only a single waterproof zipper which is very stiff and gives a distinct feeling of vulnerability.
 With either of these boots if the zipper pops there is no plan B. Even abandoning the summit attempt and retreating down the mountain will be a difficult task with a boot that has a front open to the elements and snow.